Science Curriculum for the Adolescent Aged Twelve to Fifteen Years

 .01 Build knowledge of the stars, galaxies and the universe.

-.02 Study the history of the exploration of the universe through visual observation, telescopes, unmanned and manned space exploration
+.02 Study the history of the exploration of the universe as undertaken through visual observation, telescopes, unmanned and manned space exploration

 .03 Study the structure of the Earth and geological history